 Framer and Webflow both position their platforms as ideal for scaling your website, and each offers a robust content management system (CMS).
 Managing hundreds (or thousands) of pages manually quickly becomes unwieldy; with a CMS, each page starts out as a data entry that's later dynamically displayed using a template.

 While both apps have similar content management systems, Webflow has an edge: it offers more CMS field types, meaning you can add a more diverse set of information to each entry.
 (This comes in handy if you're creating complex pages.)
-Webflow also lets you create a total of 40 CMS "collections," which are unique content categories like blog posts, job listings, projects, or case studies; Framer offers just 10 CMS collections.
+Webflow also lets you create a maximum of 40 CMS "collections," which are unique content categories like blog posts, job listings, projects, or case studies; Framer offers a limit of just 10 CMS collections on personal plans.

 Apart from those differences, Framer's user interface just makes the CMS experience smoother—it feels less intimidating to navigate than Webflow's.